A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Efficient computation of the approximate unsigned Euclidean distance function

 \subsection{Numerical issues}

-In principle we should be able to apply our technique at a very small value of $\tau$ and obtain impressive results.
-But we noticed that a na\"{i}ve double precision-based implementation tends to deteriorate for values of $\tau$ very close to zero---the reason being that at small values of $\tau$, $f(X)$ drops off very quickly and hence for grid locations which are far away from the point-set, the convolution performed using the FFT may not be accurate.
+In principle we should be able to run our technique at a very small value of $\tau$ and obtain impressive results.
+However, for values of $\tau$ very close to zero, $f(X)$ tapers off very quickly and hence for grid locations which are far away from the point-set the convolution performed via FFT using a double precision-based implementation tends to be erroneous.
 To this end, we turned to the GNU MPFR multiple-precision arithmetic library which provides arbitrary precision arithmetic with correct rounding \cite{Fousse07}.
 MPFR is based on the GNU multiple-precision library (GMP) \cite{GMP}.
-It enables us to run our technique at very small values of $\tau$.
+It enables us to run our technique at low values of $\tau$.
+Advanpix \cite{Advanpix} is another $\mbox{MATLAB}^{\textregistered}$ software that supports arbitrary precision.